dsietz/test-data-generation/README.md

 ---

 ### Creating an Algorithm from Sample Data
-The following utilities are part of the Test Data Generation project:
-1. Data Algorithm Creator
-2. Data Generator
+1. Using the test-data-generation-utility
+2. Using the test-data-generation-web

 #### Configuration
 |  file name  | default location | description |